Origins and History

 “The boys should leave Doon School as members of an aristocracy, but it must be an aristocracy of service inspired by ideas of unselfishness, not one of privilege, wealth or position.”

 The school opened in 1935 as an all-boarding institution, and is now home to approximately 500 boys aged 12–18 years.
 The school is situated in the foothills of the Himalayas, north of Delhi.
-It is set in seventy acres on the site of the original Forestry Research Institute of India, with hundreds of species of flora and fauna on the estate; there are more different species of trees on the campus than in the whole of Delhi.
+It is set in seventy acres on the site of the original Forestry Research Institute of India, with several species of flora and fauna on the estate; there is a diverse variety of trees on the campus.

 The BBC World Service: India’s Eton in conversation with Old Boy and journalist George Verghese.
 Click Here